 - with underlying conditions that may predispose them to infection

 Treatment of latent tuberculosis infection prior to therapy with TNF-blocking agents has been shown to reduce the risk of tuberculosis reactivation during therapy.
-Induration of 5 mm or greater with tuberculin skin testing should be considered a positive test result when assessing if treatment for latent tuberculosis is needed prior to initiating Cimzia, even for patients previously vaccinated with Bacille Calmette-Guerin (BCG).
+Prior to initiating Cimzia, assess if treatment for latent tuberculosis is needed; and consider an induration of 5 mm or greater a positive tuberculin skin test result, even for patients previously vaccinated with Bacille Calmette-Guerin (BCG).

-Anti-tuberculosis therapy should also be considered prior to initiation of Cimzia in patients with a past history of latent or active tuberculosis in whom an adequate course of treatment cannot be confirmed, and for patients with a negative test for latent tuberculosis but having risk factors for tuberculosis infection.
+Consider anti-tuberculosis therapy prior to initiation of Cimzia in patients with a past history of latent or active tuberculosis in whom an adequate course of treatment cannot be confirmed, and for patients with a negative test for latent tuberculosis but having risk factors for tuberculosis infection.
+Despite previous or concomitant treatment for latent tuberculosis, cases of active tuberculosis have occurred in patients treated with Cimzia.
+Some patients who have been successfully treated for active tuberculosis have redeveloped tuberculosis while being treated with Cimzia.
 Consultation with a physician with expertise in the treatment of tuberculosis is recommended to aid in the decision of whether initiating anti-tuberculosis therapy is appropriate for an individual patient.

 Patients should be closely monitored for the development of signs and symptoms of infection during and after treatment with Cimzia, including the development of tuberculosis in patients who tested negative for latent tuberculosis infection prior to initiating therapy.
 Tests for latent tuberculosis infection may also be falsely negative while on therapy with Cimzia.